 Filing a Complaint

 To file a formal complaint with the Code Enforcement Unit, simply submit the Code Violation Complaint Form via email.
 For submission or questions, contact Code Enforcement.
-Officers are assigned to investigate all allegations and will attempt to visit the site within two weeks from the date of a mailed Courtesy Notice to confirm that a violation exists.
-Officers will contact property owner to discuss the violation and actions needed to remedy the situation.
+Code Officers are assigned to investigate all allegations and will attempt to visit the site within two weeks from the date of a mailed Courtesy Notice to confirm that a violation exists.
+A Code Officer will contact the property owner to discuss the violation and actions needed to remedy the situation.
 Usually, property owners are unaware of the regulations and voluntarily fix the problem within a reasonable time frame.
 The average time to fix a violation is under 2 weeks, but complicated situations may take up to a year (or more) to correct.
 Please be patient!

 An alternative to filing a formal complaint is contacting the property owner or using resources from your neighborhood association.